 For entering M.Arch.
 I students who have not had significant prior architectural training, the pre-first-year visualization course (1001c) includes a broad survey of Western architectural history to the nineteenth century.
 For all M.Arch.
 I students, there is a first-year required survey course of nineteenth- and twentieth-century architectural history (3011a) followed in the second year by two required courses on architectural theory (3021a and 3022b).

 In addition, M.Arch.
-I students must satisfactorily complete two of the elective courses from this study area.
-One of the electives should be in a non-Western subject.
-Note that the elective courses 1214a, 4211b, 4212a, 4213a, 4214a, 4217b, 4222a, and 4223b will satisfy one of the History and Theory elective requirements provided a research paper is required, although those listed from the Urbanism and Landscape study area cannot be used to satisfy both the History and Theory and the Urbanism and Landscape elective requirements.
-Courses offered outside of the School not listed below may fulfill this elective requirement provided permission from the study area coordinators has been granted.
+I students must satisfactorily complete two elective courses from this study area that require at least a fifteen-page research paper.
+With the exception of courses in which a student elects to do a project in lieu of a research paper, or courses whose descriptions specifically indicate that they do not fulfill the History and Theory elective requirement, all elective courses in this study area fulfill this requirement.
+Provided a fifteen-page research paper is required, the elective courses 1214a, 1239a, 4211a, 4212a, 4213a, 4214a, 4216a, 4217b, 4222a, 4223b, 4229a, and 4231b also fulfill this History and Theory elective requirement, although those listed from the Urbanism and Landscape study area cannot be used to satisfy both the History and Theory and the Urbanism and Landscape elective requirements.
+Courses in other study areas as well as courses offered at the University outside of the School of Architecture that include a research paper and cover an architectural history and theory topic may fulfill the History and Theory elective requirement provided a student requests and receives permission from one of the History and Theory study area coordinators qualifying that course to fulfill the requirement.
+One of the two required History and Theory electives should be in a non-Western subject.